joshuaboniface/rffmpeg/README.md

     1. Jellyfin reads the output files from the NFS-exported temporary transcoding directory and plays back normally.

 1. `rffmpeg` will also be used during other tasks in Jellyfin that require `ffmpeg`, for instance image extraction during library scans and subtitle extraction.

+### NOTE for NVEnv/NVDec HWA

+If you are using NVEnv/NVDec, it's probably a good idea to symlink the `.nv` folder inside the Jellyfin user's homedir (i.e. `/var/lib/jellyfin/.nv`) to somewhere outside of the NFS volume on both sides.
+For example:

+    ```
+    jf1  $ sudo mv /var/lib/jellyfin/.nv /var/lib/nvidia-cache
+    jf1  $ sudo ln -s /var/lib/nvidia-cache /var/lib/jellyfin/.nv
+    gpu1 $ sudo mkdir /var/lib/nvidia-cache
+    gpu1 $ sudo chown jellyfin /var/lib/nvidia-cache
+    gpu1 $ ls -alh /var/lib/jellyfin
+    [...]
+    lrwxrwxrwx  1 root     root         17 Jun 11 15:51 .nv -> /var/lib/nvidia-cache
+    [...]
+    ```

+Be sure to adjust these paths to match your Jellyfin setup.
+The name of the target doesn't matter too much, as long as `.nv` inside the homedir is symlinked to it and it is owned by the `jellyfin` service user.

+This is because some functions of FFMpeg's NVEnc/NVDec stack - specifically the `scale_cuda` and `tonemap_cuda` filters - leverage this directory to cache their JIT codes, and this can result in very slow startup times for FFMpeg on the remote side due to NFS locking issues.

+Alternatively, you can simplify the NFS mount to only export and mount the directories that are actually required to pass transcoded data back (at the least, `transcodes` and `data/subtitles`) over NFS, and leave the rest of the directory local to the remote host, but this likely isn't required with this workaround and makes setup more complex.
+Feel free to experiment and find the best solution for your setup.